PaperMC/docs/docs/paper/dev/api/scheduler.md

 - your plugin's instance,
 - the code to run, either with a `Runnable` or `Consumer<BukkitTask>`,
 - the delay in ticks before the task should run,
-- the period in ticks between each execution of the task if you're scheduling a repeating task.
+- if you're scheduling a repeating task - the period in ticks between each execution of the task.

 ### Difference between synchronous and asynchronous tasks